 The Directive incorporates sustainability aspects for which as yet there are no strict requirements.
 One such aspect is reducing the negative consequences of indirect change in land use.
 The Netherlands is proactive in the EU in developing measures to reduce these negative impacts.

 Much biomass is produced and used in countries outside the Netherlands, and international agreements need to be made on sustainable production.
 The Netherlands is working with other countries on developing policy for sustainable production of biofuels and liquid biomass.
-The Ministry of Infrastructure and the Environment is a member of the Global Bio-Energy Partnership (GBEP).
+The Ministry of Infrastructure and Water Management is a member of the Global Bio-Energy Partnership (GBEP).
 GBEP is a global cooperation of governments, international organisations, and companies to advance sustainable use of bio-energy.

 In The Gleneagles Plan of Action (July 2005), the G8 +5 (Brazil, China, India, Mexico and South Africa) included the launch of the GBEP to support wider, cost-effective biomass and biofuels deployment, particularly in developing countries where biomass use is prevalent.
 GBEP has since been expanded with other countries including the Netherlands.
 GBEP has developed sustainability indicators for bio energy for national voluntary use.
 Currently these indicators are being tested by several GBEP partners and their use promoted in other countries around.